-A: “Updation” is a new one on me too.
-After a brief consultation with Dr. Google (2.4 million hits), I’d say the term seems to be most popular with tech heads, especially South Asians.
+A: “Updation” is a new one on us too.
+After a brief consultation with Dr. Google (2.4 million hits), we’d say the term seems to be most popular with tech heads, especially South Asians.

-I can’t find the word in any of the references I usually consult, but the online Dictionary of Indian English gives this example to illustrate its use: “Write a program for creation, deletion and updation of database records.”
+We can’t find the word in any of the sources we usually consult, but the online Dictionary of Indian English gives this example to illustrate its use: “Write a program for creation, deletion and updation of database records.”

 Wiktionary, a collaborative online dictionary, has three published references for “updation.”
 The first, from a 1998 book on parallel algorithms, says: “The above updation can be done through each vertex k.”
-(You may know what this means, but it beats me!)
+(You may know what this means, but it’s beyond us.)

-As for the legitimacy of “updation” (or lack thereof), my feeling is that we already have two good words that cover all the bases: the noun “update” and the verbal noun “updating.”
-Examples: “Here’s an update” and “This needs updating.”
+As for the legitimacy of “updation” (or lack thereof), our feeling is that we already have two good words that cover all the bases: the noun “update” and the verbal noun “updating.”
+Examples: “This requires an update” … “The updating is complete.”
 Why would we need a third?

 All the previous forms of “update” – whether noun or verb or adjective – are 20th-century coinages.
 But perhaps techies don’t find them sufficiently up-to-date!